CTJMID/bank-tech-test/README.md

-Please see an example of the met acceptance criteria:
+Please see an example of the met acceptance criteria, before submission and feeback:

 ![](./Acceptance-criteria.png)